Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: Energies on the -geodesics

 Recall that the $\ep$-geodesic potential $\Phi_{\ep}$ converges to the geodesic potential $\Phi$ in the weak $C^{1,\bar 1}$-norm.
 Fixing a fiber $X_\t$, we can pick up a convergent subsequence of the volume elements on this fiber

 satisfying

 weakly in $L^p$ for all $p\geq 1$ on $X_\t$.
-It is interesting to know whether we have strong convergence in $L^p$ for this sequence or not, and it turns out that this is indeed the case if the Mabuchi functional is affine.
+It is interesting to know whether we have strong convergence in $L^p$ for some $p>1$ for this sequence or not, and it turns out that this is indeed the case if the Mabuchi functional is affine.

 \begin{theorem} Suppose the Mabuchi functional $\cM$ is affine along a geodesic $\cG$.
-Then the fiber-wise volume element of the $\ep$-geodesic converges to the volume element of the geodesic in the strong $L^2$ sense as $\ep\rightarrow 0$.
+Then the fiber-wise volume element of the $\ep$-geodesic converges to the volume element of the geodesic in the strong $L^2$ sense as $\ep\rightarrow 0$, possibly after passing to a subsequence.
 More precisely, we have

 on each fiber $X_\t$. \end{theorem}